fosrl/docs/packages/docusaurus/docs/02-Getting Started/04-Manual Install Guides/02-unraid.md

 This installation has a lot of moving parts and is a bit non-standard for Unraid because Pangolin and its components were designed to run as micro-services on a VPS in tunneling mode.
 However, some may want to use "Local" reverse proxying on their Unraid server or use their Unraid server as a tunnel controller with Gerbil.
 For either of these use cases, follow the steps outlined in this guide.

+## Video Tutorial

+If you prefer a video tutorial for this guide, you can find it [here](https://youtu.be/F3w1Ur175zI).

 ## Prerequisites

 - A working Unraid server.